Trump absent as Iowa 2024 GOP caucus train begins to roll

 “We don’t co-parent with government,” Pence told a cheering audience of more than 100.
 “We trust parents to protect their children and no one will ever protect America’s children better than their moms and dads.”

-Haley has rallies planned in the Des Moines and Cedar Rapids areas on Monday and Tuesday.
+Haley plans a rally Tuesday in the Cedar Rapids area.
 Meanwhile, Scott is speaking an event at Drake University on Wednesday, part of what aides call a national listening tour aimed at informing his plans, before addressing the annual Polk County Republican fundraiser in suburban Des Moines that evening.

 Quietly making inroads is former Arkansas Gov. Asa Hutchinson, who visited Iowa in January, and met last week with legislative Republicans in the Capitol in Des Moines and Republican activists in western Iowa.

 Though several would-be candidates including Trump were in Iowa last year campaigning for midterm candidates, these first impressions at the outset of the GOP presidential primary are important.
-That’s especially true as many in the GOP wait to see whether Florida Gov. Ron DeSantis proceeds with a White House bid.
+That’s especially true as many in the GOP wait to see whether DeSantis proceeds with a White House bid.

 But as the field of candidates grows in the coming months, Trump still retains a core of Republican support that could be hard to overcome.